CircuitSculptor/fpga-vga-verilog/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
+I setup a new Vivado Project using its setup wizard.
+First step is creating a name for the project and selecting a storage location of your choosing.
+Here is where I encountered my first problem with the Vivado Design Suite.
+The software does not like when you create a project on your Onedrive.
+To fix this, I had to create a folder on the C drive of the computer I will be working from for the rest of the semester.
+From their the rest of the project worked.

+Then I needed to select the project type.
+For now we select the RTL Project.

+...

 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">